Meet Jane Smith Fisher

 I created a children’s graphic novel series which is still used in classrooms across the country.

-I developed and conducted children’s creative writing workshops, related to my graphic novel series.
+I developed and conducted children’s creative writing workshops for the Girl Scouts, that were related to my graphic novel series.

 I earned a graduate degree in education and worked as a teacher for a few years.

 Though I didn’t win the political race, at public events I saw my ability to connect with people who faced some of the same challenges and struggles I did.
 It seemed a natural progression for me to help my community in a different way . . .

 My website and lecture series, based on the strategies I’ve used, are designed to help everyone find opportunities for contentment and yes, joy, while in the midst of adversity.